Skip to content

 The Kwong Kow Chinese School’s first graduation, 1931.
 Courtesy of the Chinese Historical Society of New England.

 Founded in 1916 by the On Leong Merchants Association, the Kwong Kow Chinese School is the oldest Chinese school in Boston and one of the longest-running on the East Coast.
 Since its founding, it has taught more than 20,000 children from the metro area.
-Originally located at 2 Tyler Street, the school was created “to establish an educational institution to help maintain Chinese heritage among overseas Chinese.”
+Originally located in an apartment building at 2 Tyler Street, the school was created “to establish an educational institution to help maintain Chinese heritage among overseas Chinese.”
 Historically, it has played a vital role in cultivating a sense of belonging among its members in the Chinatown community and beyond.

 The formation of the People’s Republic of China (PRC) in 1949 further solidified the community.
 As migration to the communist mainland became more difficult during the Cold War, some who had hoped to return found that option closed off.
 Realizing they would likely never return to China, these immigrants now looked to Chinatown as their cultural home, and the Kwong Kow School as a key vehicle for preserving Chinese language and culture for the next generation.

 The Kwong Kow School now operated seven days a week, offering classes in Chinese music, martial arts, painting, dance, Chinese languages, and other subjects.
-After 1979, when the PRC opened its borders, the school began attracting new immigrants from the north and west of China as well as migrants from Taiwan, Vietnam, Cambodia and the Philippines.
+After 1978, when the PRC opened its borders, the school began attracting new immigrants from the north and west of China as well as migrants from Taiwan, Vietnam, Cambodia, and the Philippines.
 To accommodate this diverse group of newcomers, the school later added classes in Mandarin.

 Former students who attended Kwong Kow in the 1970s shared their memories of the school.
 According to Helen Mah and Yolanda Tong, Kwong Kow classes began with a traditional greeting of bowing to the teacher and other students.
 This ritual taught students to respect others while also integrating Chinese culture into everyday routines.
 The main teachings included culture and language classes.
 Tong recalls having to memorize pages of cultural textbooks and recite the content in front of the class.
 Another significant memory for both alumnae was the incorporation of traditional Chinese ink calligraphy.
 This activity allowed the students to practice their character writing skills while also learning about the history of the practice.
 For those who were interested, the school offered classes on singing and dance.

-In the seven years following the eviction, the school moved through eight different buildings before finally settling in its current home at 87 Tyler Street in 2007.
+In the years following the eviction, the school moved through eight different buildings before finally settling in its current home at 87 Tyler Street in 2007.
 During that time, Kwong Kow purchased the Tyler Street site and raised roughly six million dollars to build a new six-story school.
 Felix Lui, then chairman of the Kwong Kow board of trustees, noted, “to build a school from scratch is something we are all proud of.”
 The school, which includes a performing arts center, a computer lab, a library, and a dance studio, has resided at this location ever since.

 Research and writing for this profile was the work of Grace Concannon, Alisa Cufone, Hi’ilei Leong, and Kendall Torres, students in Professor Hongyan Yang’s 2024 course, Making American Landscapes: Building and Living in Asian America.
 This Boston College course was taught in partnership with the Chinatown Community Land Trust.